A parent guide to events and programs at Howard R. Driggs Elementary:

-Student Ambassadors/Safety Patrol: For 5-6 grades.
+Student Ambassadors/Safety Patrol: For 5th graders.
 Students assist before and after school in encouraging safe behaviors on campus, and in taking care of the school flag.
-Safety Patrol members are invited to a field trip to Lagoon at the end of the year.
-This club is organized by Mr. Black.
+Safety Patrol members are invited to a field trip at the end of the year.
+This is organized by Mr. Black.

 Grade Level Activities

 Kindergarten: Students spend a day learning about community helpers.